-The ballistic current mechanism describes a net current that can be extracted due to an asymmetric carrier distribution in momentum space \cite{sturman2020ballistic, belinicher1988relation}.
-Along a broken symmetry axis, the probability of photo-generating carriers with forward momentum is different from the probability of generating carriers with the opposite momentum.
+The ballistic current mechanism describes a net current that can be extracted due to an asymmetric carrier distribution in momentum space \cite{sturman2020ballistic, belinicher1988relation}: Along a broken symmetry axis, the probability of photo-generating carriers with forward momentum is different from the probability of generating carriers with the opposite momentum.
 The difference can arise from asymmetric scattering mechanisms such as electron-phonon or electron-electron interactions \cite{dai2023recent, dai2021phonon}.
-An additional imbalance in carrier populations---leading to linear injection current---can occur when the magnetic order breaks time-reversal symmetry.
-The kinetics of this current is very similar to that of ballistic current.
+An additional imbalance in carrier populations -- leading to linear injection current -- can occur when the magnetic order breaks time-reversal symmetry.
 The key difference between shift currents and ballistic currents is that the former is due to an asymmetric \textit{real-space} redistribution of the electronic wavefunction upon excitation, while the latter is produced from an initially asymmetric \textit{momentum} distribution.
 Both shift and ballistic currents can coexist and contribute to the total photocurrent. \\